Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Experimental setup

 \subsection{Optimization setup}

 All models were trained using the Adam optimizer with a starting learning rate of 0.0004 for both SGDR and multi-step schedules.
 The Adam parameters were set as: $\beta_{1} = 0.9$, $\beta_{2} = 0.999$, and $\varepsilon = 1e^{-8}$.
+Similarly, for the experiments that ran with AdamW, parameters were set as: $\beta_{1} = 0.9$, $\beta_{2} = 0.999$, and $\varepsilon = 1e^{-8}$.
 For the multi-step scheduler, the learning rate was decayed every 25 epochs, while SGDR used 25 warmup epochs and a minimum learning rate of $2e^{-06}$.
 For the EDSR~\cite{lim2017enhanced} encoder-based experiments, we selected a batch size of 32, while for RDN~\cite{zhang2018residual}, we set the batch size to 16.